nazar-pc/build-gc/readme.md

 # Build: Gulp+Closure Compiler
-Opinionated Gulp task that minifies file with Google Closure Compiler
+Opinionated Gulp task that minifies file with Google Closure Compiler.

+Works with Gulp 4.

 ## How to install
 ```